jkaartoluoma/recommender/README.md

     ./prepare_deploy_app.sh

-Every time you want to deploy a new version to the Google App Engine.
+Every time you want to deploy a new version to the Google App Engine run the following command.

     gcloud -q app deploy ../app/app_template.yaml_deploy.yaml